Other Types of Therapy Available

-what the client says for their own consideration.
+to reflect what the client says in a modified way for their own consideration.

 Psychoanalytic & Psychodynamic

-persons and events to do with critical developmental
+through the primal experience of significant persons and events to do with critical

-life stages; we project our feelings and difficulties
+developmental life stages.
+We project our feelings and difficulties belonging to

 Humanistic and Integrative

-UKCP is the most diverse therapeutic organisation incorporating the widest range
+UKCP is an uniquely diverse therapeutic organisation incorporating the widest range

-it also embraces body therapists, drama therapists, group therapists, etc.
+above it registers body therapists, drama therapists, art therapists, group